Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Results

-While the above observations indicate decreased or weakened impacts of CP El Ni\~nos in comparison with the EP type, we also observe the emergence of new patterns that are not present during EP El Ni\~nos but emerge only along with CP phases.
-Specifically, dry events become more likely along Australia's east coast during SON (Fig.~\ref{fig:eca_el_nino}B), and significant coincidence rates with wet events arise over the south of Chile pointing towards increased rainfall during CP El Ni\~nos as compared to their canonical counterparts.
-In DJF months coinciding with CP events, we observe the emergence of new wet patterns over Central Asia and China as well as a dry pattern over the north of Chile (Fig.~\ref{fig:eca_el_nino}D).
-Ultimately, for MAM we observe a pronounced dry pattern over Southeast Africa (Fig.~\ref{fig:eca_el_nino}F).
-Generally, we note a decrease in the spatial coherence of seasonal precipitation extremes coinciding with CP El Ni\~nos in comparison with EP phases.
+In addition to reduced rainfall responses, significant event coincidence rates with very wet conditions are found over southern Chile pointing towards increased rainfall during CP El Ni\~nos as compared to their canonical counterparts.
+In DJF months coinciding with CP El Ni\~no periods, we observe the emergence of new wet patterns over Central Asia well as a dry pattern over the north of Peru and Ecuador (Fig.~\ref{fig:eca_el_nino}d).
+Finally, we observe a pronounced dry pattern over Southeast Africa in MAM (Fig.~\ref{fig:eca_el_nino}f).

+Generally, we note lower event coincidence rates between seasonal wet/dry conditions and CP El Ni\~nos as compared to EP periods (cf.\ Fig.~\ref{fig:eca_el_nino}a,c,e and Fig.~\ref{fig:eca_el_nino}b,d,f).
+This might be partly explained by the larger of number of 17 CP events as compared to 7 EP events over the considered study period which is consistent with previously reported frequencies of the two flavours~\citep{hendon_prospects_2009,graf_central_2012, preethi2015impacts, wiedermann_climate_2016}.
+In addition, recent studies suggest that CP El Ni\~nos might be further discriminated into two subtypes based on their specific impacts on Pacific rainfall and the modes of the Indian Ocean dipole~\citep{wang2013classifying, wang2014different, wang2018new}.
+Along those lines, future work should therefore investigate whether the comparatively lower significant event coincidence rates between CP El Ni\~nos and strong/weak seasonal precipitation can indeed also be attributed to the presence or absence of any of these two possible subtypes.\\